teddywing/QWAZERTY/README.md

 ## Example Usage
-Here is an extract from my `.vimrc`, which adds bindings to run Ruby tests when the special emoji key is pressed:
+Here is an extract from my `.vimrc` which adds bindings to run Ruby tests when the special emoji key is pressed:

 	nnoremap 🕳 :call RunCurrentSpecFile()